ThanosApostolou/thapo-ska/docs/specific-knowledge-assistant/specific-knowledge-assistant.typ

 included" language due to its comprehensive standard library. @web_wiki_python

 Choosing python as a programming language has several benefits @web_aws_python
-- Developers can easily read and understand a Python program because it has basic, English-like syntax.
+- Python has easy English-like syntax that, so it is easier for developers to read a code base understand it.
-- Python makes developers more productive because they can write a Python program using fewer lines of code compared to many other languages.
+- Python software usually can be written with fewer lines of code comparing to other programming languages, so it can increase development productivity.
-- Python has a large standard library that contains reusable codes for almost any task.
-As a result, developers do not have to write code from scratch.
+- Python has a large standard library which covers multiple tasks like cli parsing, http clients, advanced mathematics, etc. Developers can utilize the standard library without the need to use third party libraries or write code from scratch.
-- Developers can easily use Python with other popular programming languages such as Java, C, and C++.
+- Python can easily be used by developers with other popular programming languages such as Java, C, and C++ and Rust.
-- The active Python community includes millions of supportive developers around the globe.
-If you face an issue, you can get quick support from the community.
-- Plenty of helpful resources are available on the internet if you want to learn Python.
-For example, you can easily find videos, tutorials, documentation, and developer guides.
+- Python has one of the most active communities of developers.
+So, it makes it easier for developers to find quick support for almost every task needed.
+There are also many helpful resources like videos, tutorials, documentation, and developer guides available on the internet.
-- Python is portable across different computer operating systems such as Windows, macOS, Linux, and Unix.
+- Python can be use in many operating systems such as Windows, macOS, Linux, and Unix since it is portable.
 #h(0pt)

 The python programming language is very popular in various applications: